 The longevity of a water heater has many factors that will affect it, your hot water demand, whether it has seen regular maintenance, the kind of repairs it has seen and whether it is a tank system or tankless.
-How long does a tankless water heater last is not the same as one that uses a tank?
-Let’s look at how long does a water heater last in more detail.
+How long a tankless water heater last is not the same as one that uses a tank.
+Let’s look at how long a water heater lasts in more detail.

 Signs to spot that your system needs replacing

-Some obvious signs indicate your hot water heater lifespan is coming to an end.
+Some obvious signs that indicate your water heater lifespan is coming to an end.
 If you think you are seeing signs that your water heater needs replacing you need to consider your options.
-Here are some signs that you might see;
+Here are some signs that you might see:

 • Your system is older than 13 years.
 When looking at how long does a hot water heater last, anything past 13 years is a bonus and it could go any time.